 Not so long ago an old friend contacted me and said that his buddy had recently gotten a great deal on an older property in Field Club at 3214 Center.
 Apparently the new owner and his wife were working tirelessly on the house, doing all of the rehab work themselves, returning the home to its former glory.
 My friend then sent me some rather cryptic photos of the new owner unearthing an old fashioned furnace from the deep recesses of the home.
-As scary and intriguing as the photos were on their own, my friend made some comments about the potential spirits therein.
-I understood him to be joking, as is his way.
-He speculated on some other obscure tales related to the home and hinted at a real tragedy.
 I immediately asked if he could set up an introduction so I could get a better look for myself.
 Surely you now know how Miss Cassette can fixate.

 The furnace dug out of the basement floor.

 After I saw that gorgeous house for myself, I knew I would have to do a story on her history.
 With three floors, perfect woodwork throughout, the wrap-around porch of my dreams, the glorious windows, the nooks and crannies, pantries plus, a full sleeping porch, an uncertain sink in the third floor hallway, fireplace, built-ins and all of it, it was probably obvious I wanted 3214 Center Street for myself.
-There were odd little metal devices and mysterious wiring throughout the house in addition to the story the new owner told about a recent tragic death on the property.
-Gulp.
+There were odd little metal devices and mysterious wiring throughout the house.
 The icing on the cake was the children’s cabin in back yard, complete with a porch and a genuine, working, brick fireplace.
 I would truly have no inkling of the inherent beauty and inexplicable happenings of 3214 Center Street until much later.

 The children’s cabin playhouse in the back yard.